w3c/wai-curricula/content/content-author/structure.md

 * explain how proper heading hierarchy helps users identify and navigate the different content sections
 * provide consistent headings and their corresponding rank levels to help users identify and navigate the different content sections
 * write descriptive and meaningful heading text depending on the heading purpose
+* describe the accessibility considerations when changing the default visual appearance of headings, including:
+  * potential inaccessibility of the selected custom visual appearance
+  * mismatch between the visual appearance of the heading and the generated markup
 * explain requirements for authoring tools to produce appropriate markup for headings and their corresponding rank levels
 * identify related requirements for designers and developers to ensure visual and non-visual perception of headings